- Indian Ocean

 Christchurch is a picturesque city, which is ideally located to explore both the North and South Islands.
 Many people choose to spend a day looking around before catching a flight or starting a road trip.
 Highlights include the Botanic Gardens, Hagley Park and the Canterbury Museum.

 Kaikoura is a waterside gem, which plays host to animal lovers from all over the world.
-This is a spot renowned for its incredible whale watching opportunities, with tours available on a daily basis.
+Whale watching in Kaikoura is one of the town’s most popular activities, with tours available on a daily basis.
 Most commonly, visitors are able to catch a glimpse of sperm whales in the water, but it’s also possible to see orcas, humpback whales and blue whales depending on the time of year.

 Fiordland National Park is a gem in New Zealand’s crown.
 This watery paradise oozes serenity, and it’s a location that holds great value and symbolism for Kiwis.
 Most flock here to see Milford Sound, a fiord that is dominated by carved out cliff walls and Mitre Peak.
 You can hear the water and see the summit piercing the sky long before it’s possible to see the impossibly calm surface of this giant pool.
-The best way to explore is by boat, and the views are best on a clear day.
+The best way to explore is by boat, and you can choose to explore the fiordland on either a Day Tour of Milford Sound, or a longer Milford Sound Overnight Cruise.

 New Zealand tourism is thriving and it’s not hard to see why!
 When planning an epic voyage, there’s a scintillating selection of sights, attractions, natural wonders, cities and towns to enjoy and a four-week adventure is guaranteed to produce memories that will last a lifetime.
 However much time you have to enjoy this country, don’t miss the ultimate highlights of New Zealand.